Skip to main content

 Step 1: Preparation

-Depending on the method of removing the old paint, you may need protective clothing and a protective mask.
-Since working with a sanding machine is a rather dusty affair, it is best to do it outdoors.
-Also, when using chemical stains, make sure you have adequate ventilation.
-Painting the Past Remover can also be used indoors.
-If necessary, protect your floor with newspaper or foil.
+Depending on the method of removing old paint, you will need protective clothing and a protective mask.
+As working with a sanding machine is a rather dusty affair, it is best to do this outdoors.
+You should also ensure adequate ventilation when using chemical stains.
+Protect your floor with newspaper or foil if necessary.

 Step 2: Removal of coarser damage